 This unprecedented decision from the US President shows just how much power he has.
 But he only did that: stopped flights from entering the US.
 Which dimensions are at play here?

 - Hierarchy: The US President is a very powerful man/position.
 But this time Trump only decided to close US air space.
 No other measures were taken.
 As of March 16, 2020, the mayors of New York and Los Angeles decided to close restaurants, bars, and cafes.
 In other words, these decisions were taken locally by local government institutions (and not top-down centrally like in China).
 In other words, this indicates a low score on Hierarchy.

 - Predictability: The radical Presidential decision led to complete and total chaos at airports in the US and in the European countries.
 There was no plan to streamline any of this.
 Americans generally don’t need a plan.
 Like the sports apparel company, Nike says: “Just Do It“.

-The Dutch were one of the last Western-European countries to take decisive action towards containing the virus.
+The Dutch were one of the last Western-European countries to take decisive action toward containing the virus.
 Saturday 14 & Sunday 15 March 2020 everything from restaurants to bars to sports clubs and schools was still open.
 People were not following the government’s advice to keep a so-called “Social Distance” from each other.

 Even worse: there were a lot of visitors from Belgium where everything closed down a couple of days before that.
 Corona was having a ball…

 Why did it take the Dutch government so long to take a decision?